 Her current research interests focus on comparative intellectual property (IP) law, IP strategic management, and the interplay between IP law, access to knowledge and fundamental rights.
 Her book "Propertizing European Copyright.
-History, Challenges and Opportunities" is in press with Edward Elgar Publishing (http://www.e-elgar.com/shop/propertizing-european-copyright).
-She published the volume "I beni in generale" (On goods - general theory) in the Italian Commentario al Codice Civile P.Schlesinger (Giuffré Editore) in 2015, and has authored several book chapters and articles on comparative copyright law, property law and tort law published, inter alia, in the International Review of Intellectual Property and Competition Law, the Cambridge Journal of International and Comparative Law, the Journal of Intellectual Property Law and Practice, the Wisconsin International Law Journal, and a number of Italian law reviews.
+History, Challenges and Opportunities" has recently been published by Edward Elgar (http://www.e-elgar.com/shop/propertizing-european-copyright; electronic version at https://www.elgaronline.com/view/9781786430403/9781786430403.xml, with Chapter One in open access).
+She authored the volume "I beni in generale" (On goods - general theory) in the Italian Commentario al Codice Civile P.Schlesinger (Giuffré Editore) in 2015, and several book chapters and articles on comparative copyright law, property law and tort law published, inter alia, in the International Review of Intellectual Property and Competition Law, the Cambridge Journal of International and Comparative Law, the Journal of Intellectual Property Law and Practice, the Wisconsin International Law Journal, and a number of Italian law reviews.

 Caterina is also avvocato at the Italian State Bar and attorney-at-law at the New York State Bar.